jonasbirkelof/beets-php/README.md

     APP_URL=http://beetsphp.local:80
     ```

-    b.
+    a.
 Update your database credentials.
 For Xampp it might look something like this:

     ```txt
     DB_CONNECTION=mysql